vgperson/MMBNTranslationRevisions/README.md

 ## basepatches folder

-The GBA versions of both the BN2 and BN3 revisions make slight edits to the font graphics, with BN2 in particular adding a whole new character.
+The GBA versions of the BN2, BN3, and BN4 revisions make slight edits to the font graphics, with BN2 in particular adding a whole new character.
 To include these, you must first apply these patches to the unmodified North American ROMs (using an IPS patcher such as Lunar IPS) and use those as your "base" ROMs.
-If you don't, BN2's ellipses will display as blank spaces, and BN3 will keep the original single-pixel period.
+If you don't, BN2's ellipses will display as blank spaces, BN3 will keep the original single-pixel period, and BN4 will keep a single-pixel period and weirder-looking "j."

 ## Notes on running TextPet scripts